 We are creating a unique gathering spot with vibrant venues, one-of-a-kind offerings, authentic goods, and memorable experiences that keep people coming back for more.
 This is a place where a celebration of history and legacy unfolds to inspire a new generation of travelers, adventurers and local trailblazers.

-- Break bread and make memories at the distinctive and inviting Riverside Grill.
-We will celebrate culinary traditions with dishes like Riverside fried chicken while defining the future of Ozarks cuisine with seasonal, locally grown produce.
+- Break bread and make memories at the property's distinctive and inviting main restaurant, The Mill.
+We will celebrate culinary traditions while defining the future of Ozarks cuisine with seasonal, locally grown produce.

 - The Garrison